Mike Yastrzemski Player Props: Giants vs. Red Sox

 Mike Yastrzemski At The Plate

-- Yastrzemski has driven home a run in 20 games this year (27.8%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..
+- Yastrzemski has had at least one RBI in 27.4% of his games this year (20 of 73), with two or more RBI nine times (12.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 33 games this season, with multiple runs eight times.
+- In 33 of 73 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.